abdirahmanmahamoud/authverse/package/authverse/README.md

 npx authverse@latest init
 ```

-Authverse will guide you step‑by‑step to choose: Your UI framework
+Authverse will guide you step-by-step to choose:

+- Your UI framework
 - Your database Prisma or Drizzle
+- Whether to include auth UI screens
 - Your OAuth providers
-- And generate everything automatically.
+- And automatically generate everything for you

+After running the CLI, your project will be fully ready with
+**Better Auth**, **ShadCN UI components**, and **database integration**.

+---

 ## Documentation

 Full documentation is available on the official website:
 **https://authverse.abdirahmandev.com**

+---

 ## License